 Telugu was a mixture of only Grandhika and Kui.
 We were able to extract Grandhika from Telugu by discarding Kui.
 The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
-Sanskrit was a mixture of only Avestan of Persia and Valmiki of the coast.
-It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to vandalize the Valmiki Ramayana.
+Sanskrit was a mixture of only Avestan and Valmiki.
+It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to deliberately vandalize the Valmiki Ramayana.